Ask The Food Geek

 SLICE & SERVE

 • Slice the steak.
 Place on a bed of arugula.
-Drizzle with dressing and top with pomegranate seeds.
+Drizzle with dressing and top with pomegranate seeds and feta cheese.

 Nutrition